teckel12/LuaTelemetry/CONTRIBUTING.md

 # How to contribute to Lua Telemetry

-I'm really glad you're reading this, because we need volunteer developers to help this project come to fruition.
+I'm really glad you're reading this, because I need volunteer developers to help this project come to fruition.

 ## Submitting changes

 Please send a [GitHub Pull Request to Lua Telemetry](https://github.com/iNavFlight/LuaTelemetry/pull/new/master) with a clear list of what you've done (read more about [pull requests](https://help.github.com/articles/about-pull-requests/)).
-Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).
+Please follow the coding conventions (below) and make sure all of your commits are atomic (one feature per commit).

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: